wavelet-lab/docs/source/hardware/xmass.rst

 The standalone mode provides a closed-loop calibration path and a local RF calibration reference when a single xMASS board is used.

-Signal flow
+**Signal flow**

   - ``RF_CAL_OUT`` -> ``RF_CAL_IN`` (local calibration loop through the frontend on the same board).
-  - Calibration source (``NOISE`` or ``CAL``) is switched into LNA/TX paths under software control when required.
+  - Calibration source (``NOISE`` or ``CAL``) is switched into LNA/RX paths under software control when required.

 Multiboard mode
 ---------------

-THe multiboard mode provides calibration and routing scheme for multiple synchronized xMASS boards so that calibration signals and RF paths are common across the array, enabling coherent multi-board MIMO and consistent calibration measurements.
+The multiboard mode provides calibration and routing scheme for multiple synchronized xMASS boards so that calibration signals and RF paths are common across the array, enabling coherent multi-board MIMO and consistent calibration measurements.

 **Signal flow (master / slave)**